 - Play little games when it gets boring.
-I’m not huge on electronics with the kids, so we would play 20 Questions over the phone.
+I’m not huge on electronics with the kids, so we would play 20 Questions over the phone between the two vehicles.

-- Stop at Whole Foods and buy a treat here and there.
+- Stop at Whole Foods and buy a treat here and there if you can.

 - Plan ahead for all of the what-if scenarios.
 What if there’s cross contamination.
 Do yo have the meds ready?

 - Call ahead, and always double check.
-Even though Disney has a great reputation, always be sure everyone is on the same page.
+Even though Disney (and many other places) has a great reputation, always be sure everyone is on the same page.
 In our case, they weren’t, and I was unable to stay.

 - Take extra books.
 We didn’t have enough books for the kids to read on the road.
 My bad.

-- Have them write and draw.
+- Have your kids write and draw.
 I had them make a top 10 list of things to see and do, as well as draw and doodle.